MINERVA Fellowship Programme

 This policy shall be taken out prior to the beginning of the fellowship.
 (The Centre may provide assistance in this matter, if the participant is an EU national not residing in Japan.)

-The EU-Japan Centre for Industrial Cooperation will provide assistance in obtaining the visa for Japan as well as various logistical assistance (finding accommodation etc).
+The EU-Japan Centre for Industrial Cooperation will provide assistance in obtaining the visa for Japan.

 EXTENSION OF FELLOWSHIP